APogue/APogue.github.io/projects/project_proposal.md

 ### Define an incident inclusion rule (must stick to it)

-To avoid subjective filtering, create a rule for what counts as an incident

-For example:

-“Any campus-affiliated event between Sept 2023 and June 2024 where:
+Any campus-affiliated event between Sept 2023 and June 2024 where:

-(a) identity-based harassment, exclusion, or violence was alleged;
+- (a) identity-based harm, exclusion, or discrimination was alleged
-(b) symbolic or physical protest occurred on university grounds; or (c) TPM violations or safety breakdowns were documented.”
+- (b) a symbolic or physical protest, walkout, or occupation occurred on or near university grounds
+- (c) time, place, and manner (TPM) violations or campus safety failures were documented or alleged

+⚠️ Considerations:

+- Must be scoped to clear incident-ness (a moment in time, impact, admin attention, or clear escalation)

-Apply that rule consistently.
-Some will involve Jewish students, some Muslim/Pali — the rule determines inclusion, not identity or severity.
+Rule applies constantly.
+Some will involve Jewish students, some Arab students — the rule determines inclusion, not identity or severity.

 ### Tag, no filters by source